 A student begins the withdrawal process when they consult their advisor and fill out the withdrawal form and communicate a firm intent to withdraw from their classes.
-A student is said to have officially withdrawn when they have turned in the withdrawal form with all of the necessary signatures to the Registrar's Office.
+A student is said to have officially withdrawn when they have turned in the withdrawal form with all of the necessary signatures to the Registrar's Office and made payment to the Business Office when required.